Daniel O'Shaughnessy

-Daniel Michael O'Shaughnessy (born 14 September 1994) is a Finnish professional footballer who plays for Karlsruher SC and the Finland national team as a defender.
-He began his career in the youth systems at Honka, HJK and Metz and also played in England for Braintree Town and Cheltenham Town.
-After rising to prominence and winning three times Veikkausliiga during his second spell with HJK, O'Shaughnessy transferred to German club Karlsruher SC in 2022.
+Daniel Michael O'Shaughnessy (born 14 September 1994) is a Finnish professional footballer who plays for Veikkausliiga club HJK and the Finland national team as a defender.

+O'Shaughnessy began his career in the youth systems at Honka, HJK and Metz and also played in England for Braintree Town and Cheltenham Town.
+After rising to prominence and winning three Veikkausliiga championships during his second spell with HJK, he transferred to German club Karlsruher SC in 2022.
+Following a 2 1/2-year spell interrupted by career-threatening hip injuries, O'Shaughnessy returned to HJK in 2024.

 Early life

 O'Shaughnessy was born in Riihimäki on 14 September 1994, the son of a Finnish mother and an Irish father (Robert, a painter from Galway).
 He holds dual Finnish-Irish citizenship.
 His older brother Patrick is a former professional footballer.